AWE Advises Obama's Transition Team on Investment in Water Efficiency

 Product (GDP) by $13 to $15 billion and employment by 150,000 to 220,000 jobs.

 It could save up to 10 trillion gallons of water, with resulting energy

 deployed and scaled to need.
 The paper provides a formula to use for scaling

 jobs to amount of investment.

 conservation investment are in lower-income areas where water distribution

 infrastructure has not been adequately maintained or replaced and where

 household and commercial appliance stocks tend to be older and less

-benefits of water/energy efficiency program make them “no-regret” investments in
+environmental benefits of water/energy efficiency program make them “no-regret”

-will, over the longer term, help advance national
+efficiency programs now will, over the longer term, help advance national

 energy policy, promote sustainable resource use, contribute towards Green House

 Gas emissions reduction, and lessen mounting regional conflicts over water